My Approach to Helping

 More Info About My Practice

-I charge $125 per session; however, I am on a sliding fee scale.
+I charge $125 per session; however, I am on a sliding fee scale accepting clients for as low as $75.
 Put simply, as long as I can pay my bills and my clients can as well without additional stress, then I believe we can find a win-win situation with one another with session fees.
 In order to be able to accommodate to budgets, I will sometimes arrange to see a client every other week, depending on how acute they are at the time we begin sessions.
 My sessions are typically about 45-50 minutes long, unless prior arrangements have been made for a longer session.
-Unfortunately, I do not accept insurance at this time.
+I also accept insurance.

 These are the steps you can expect to go through with me if you decide you would like to start seeing me as your therapist: